NCAR/DART/guide/forward_operator.rst

 ==================================

 The forward operator code is called for each observation to be assimilated.
-The current version of DART does this in parallel with each MPI task computing the values for all ensemble members for a subset of the observations.
+DART does this in parallel with each MPI task computing the values for all ensemble members for a subset of the observations.
 The state data for the ensembles is distributed across all tasks, so MPI one-sided communication is used for tasks to retrieve needed data values from other tasks.

-See sections below for more details on other parallelism options and how this was done in previous versions of DART.
+See sections below for more details on other parallelism options and how this differs from previous versions of DART.

 The forward operator is performed in ``get_obs_ens_distrb_state``.
 A limited call tree for ``get_obs_ens_distrb_state`` is shown below.